 Many of the Libraries' services and collections are available to authorized users through the Internet.
-On-campus users and those that dial up to the UT modem pool directly should have seamless access to most collections, while off-campus user will have to authenticate by providing user information.
-Our database licenses and subscriptions for our electronic resources do not allow us to provide or sell access to unaffiliated users (i.e., not current faculty, staff, or students).
+On-campus users, and those using the Virtual Lab, should have seamless access to most collections, while off-campus users will have to authenticate by providing user information.
+Our database licenses and subscriptions for our electronic resources only allow us to provide access to affiliated users (i.e., current faculty, staff, and students).

 On-line Circulation Services:You can use your Library Record to

 - See a list of items you have checked out

 - Renew materials online (only once per item!)

 - Check the status of OhioLINK requests

 - Check the status of Interlibrary Loan requests